-Under certain conditions, California law permits an extension of COBRA coverage for an enrollee, up to 36 months from the date coverage began.
+Under certain conditions, California law permits an extension of COBRA coverage for an enrollee, who has exhausted their initital 18 month continuation coverage periso for up to 36 months from the date that converage began.
 This extension is managed by the health plan carrier, and you must inquire with the health plan carrier administering the COBRA coverage.

 Before the end of the original 18 months of COBRA coverage, you may extend COBRA coverage for eligible dependents to 36 months from the original date of loss of coverage if one of the following events occurs: